 With the advent of Kubernetes, there is now a common way for application and infrastructure teams to describe application infrastructure.
 Simply describe what you require in a YAML and Kubernetes will take care of the rest, or so it seems.
 Kubernetes itself still requires infrastructure to run on and workloads placed in Kubernetes are not immune to being missized

-One of the main goals of Continuous Efficiency is to point out where the hot spots are and direct teams to prioritize to take action to increase efficiency and decrease spend.
+One of the main goals of Cloud Cost Management is to point out where the hot spots are and direct teams to prioritize to take action to increase efficiency and decrease spend.
 When looking at the findings for the first time, there are common approaches to take to reduce your footprint.

-Once you turn on Continuous Efficiency, digging into your services for the first time you will notice reporting in a few different buckets.
-Continuous Efficiency for your Kubernetes and ECS based resources will report on cost in three buckets that are utilized, idle, and unallocated costs.
+Once you turn on Cloud Cost Management, digging into your services for the first time you will notice reporting in a few different buckets.
+Cloud Cost Management for your Kubernetes and ECS-based resources will report on cost in three buckets that are utilized, idle, and unallocated costs.

-These buckets can be explained in our previous blog Though let’s say you crack open Continuous Efficiency and are looking for immediate next steps on what to do to reduce spend.
+Let’s say you crack open Cloud Cost Management and are looking for immediate next steps on what to do to reduce cloud spend.
 Cloud providers charge for any and all resources that are being used.

 Is Kubernetes Free?